Time travel with me, please, to 1999. Your internet was probably dial up, America's greatest division was between N*Sync and Backstreet Boys fans, and

 They've Started Making Friends (And Enemies)

 say to a fellow toddler parent as your child and theirs giggle and build a sandcastle together.
 “Totally,” they reply.
 “It’s amazing how they’re starting to move from parallel play to collaborative games.”

-plotting scenes in Game of Thrones.
+plotting scenes in .
 Those toddlers are coming up with machinations and chicanery the likes of which you couldn’t possibly imagine.
 Those toddlers are either forming a powerful alliance or vowing the raze the other’s dreams to the ground and dance in the ashes.
+Game of Thrones

 They are also probably discussing

 Frozen.
 They may be ruthless conquerors, but they’re also toddlers.
 They Have Elaborate Conversations With Their Toys

 artiste’s burgeoning imagination, but not really.
 Those toys (and any household pets, by the way) are actually part of their spy network, gathering information for your tiny future dictator.
 The conversations you are hearing are debriefs.
 Why else do you think they’re so intense?
+So.
+Much.
+Backtalk.

 sick to death of it.
 You are not the boss of them, and they need you to know that.
 Ultimately this is a kindness: when their revolution is successful you’ll be used to their rule.
+They're Constant Running